scaspin/threadsafe-rbt/README.md

-# Threadsafe BST
+# Threadsafe Red Black Tree

-Threadsafe Binary Search Tree written in Rust.
+Threadsafe Red Black Tree written in Rust.
 Nodes are wrapped by `Arc<Mutex<>>`.

 Implementation based on Chapter 15 of [The Complete Rust Programming Reference Guide][TCRPRG] red-black tree and binary search tree.